toksaitov/maze-project/Readme.md

 ![Maze](https://i.imgur.com/uc17nQR.png)

 The aim of this project is to optimize a C program that generates mazes using the [Randomized Depth-first Search](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_depth-first_search) algorithm (Recursive Backtracker).
 The current implementation of the program takes a significant amount of time to generate large mazes (16384 by 16384 rooms).
-Your goal is to reduce the execution time of the program by at least 5 seconds on average for five profiling runs by optimizing the code inside the designated TODO blocks.
+Your goal is to reduce the execution time of the program by at least 4 seconds on average for five profiling runs by optimizing the code inside the designated TODO blocks.
 Use the `perf` profiler to get insight into the runtime and performance of your program to make educated guesses on what to improve.
 Use the theoretical knowledge from lectures about modern CPU microarchitectures to decide what to focus on accelerating the code.

 ## Tasks

-1. Upload/clone the `maze.c` source file to our course server `auca.space` from this repository.
+1. Upload/clone the source files to our course server `auca.space` from your private repository that was given to you by the instructor.
 You have to measure performance on `auca.space` and not on your computer.
 2. Compile `maze.c` with `clang -O3 -o maze maze.c`.
 3. Create a copy of the `maze.c` file under the name `maze_optimized.c`.
 4. Open the file and find blocks of code outlined with the comments `// TODO: optimize` and `// ---`.